Virginia Woolf

 Flush: A Biography – Virginia Woolf (1933)

-Flush: A Biography by Virginia Woolf offers a whimsical yet poignant view of life through the eyes of Elizabeth Barrett Browning’s spaniel.
+Flush: A Biography by Virginia Woolf is a whimsical yet poignant account of Elizabeth Barrett Browning’s cocker spaniel, exploring themes of freedom, loyalty, and social class.

 Virginia Woolf